karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/personal/mydoc/pages/conception-notes.md

 - permission_group
 - user_has_permission_group
 - permission_group_has_permission
+- user_group
+- plugin_option
+- user_group_has_plugin_option

+See the [schema conception notes](https://github.com/lingtalfi/Light_UserDatabase/blob/master/doc/pages/schema-conception-notes.md) for more details.

+All table names in this document are simplified, in the concrete implementation they are all prefixed with the "lud" prefix (which stands for light user database).

-The semantics of those table names takes its roots in the [permission conception notes](https://github.com/lingtalfi/Light_User/blob/master/doc/pages/permission-conception-notes.md), which we implement.
+The semantics of those table names takes its roots in the [Light_User permission conception notes](https://github.com/lingtalfi/Light_User/blob/master/doc/pages/permission-conception-notes.md), which we implement.

 In our mysql implementation, all tables have cascading for DELETE and UPDATE, and our tables are prefixed with the "lud_" prefix (i.e. lud_user, lud_permission, ...).

-Our implementation offers two database types:
+Our implementation uses mysql under the hood.

-- either a babyYaml based database (BabyYamlLightWebsiteUserDatabase)
-- or a regular mysql database (MysqlLightWebsiteUserDatabase)

-Usually, we recommend to stick with the mysql implementation, as mysql has natural foreign key constraint checking, whereas our babyYaml implementation doesn't provide such functionality.

-The babyYaml implementation was an early implementation that I personally used in the early stages of the development of this planet, when there was only one "user" table, and I needed a quick tool to interact with it.
-So, again, now that the mysql implementation is done, we recommend to use the mysql implementation.
+Note: in version 1.16.1 and earlier, there was also a babyYaml based database implementation, but I removed it because it was incomplete, plus it took me too much time to update the plugin every time there was a new change in the schema structure.

-So now what's peculiar to our implementation of the Light WebsiteUser is that the methods related to the user table (i.e. getUser, insertUser, ...) are directly available in the object, whereas the interaction with the other tables (i.e. permission, permission_group, ...) is accessed via apis.
+So now what's peculiar to our implementation of the Light WebsiteUser is that the methods related to the user table (i.e. getUser, insertUser, ...) are directly available in the object (MysqlLightWebsiteUserDatabase), whereas the interaction with the other tables (i.e. permission, permission_group, ...) is accessed via apis.

 So for instance, in order to insert a permission, you need to use access the permission api first, like this: